JohanLi/pronounce/README.md

-# Dictionary
+# Pronounce

-A work-in-progress Chrome extension to pronounce words and look them up in the dictionary.
+A work-in-progress Chrome extension that lets you right-click words to hear their pronunciations.